Skip to content

 October 17, 202410 minute read

 Any conversation about Penang will most definitely turn to Penang food and you don’t have to be a Penang foodie to have your favourites Here and Here.
-We were having this conversation with our friend Jeremy who loves visiting Penang as much as we do.
+We were having this conversation with our foodie friend who loves visiting Penang as much as we do.
 He’s a true Penang Foodie and as a former chef, he knows what goes into everything.
 So when we realised we were going to be there at the same time, we made a date to meet up.

-Join us as we share some of Jeremy’s favourites that will stay on our list as well.
+Join us as we share some of our friend’s favourites that will stay on our list as well.
 You can open our map in a new page by clicking on the [] in the top right hand corner, to confirm the location of each of our picks which cover Breakfast, Lunch, Dinner and in-between.
 And we toss in a food place that doesn’t actually have any food.

 Penang Food: Best of the bunch